I’m back from Germany, recovering from the jet lag, and ready to share my Berlin Marathon experience with you all!

 When I was preparing for this race, I did a lot of googling for “Berlin Marathon tips” or “Berlin Marathon reviews.”
 I ended up reading a lot of other bloggers recaps from previous year’s races.
 And I ate those recaps up!
 Seriously, I found them very valuable in my preparation, and I appreciated that they were out there for me to peruse.
 So I want to keep the cycle of information going.
 I want to provide other future Berlin Marathoners with any and all information that could possibly help them (maybe you?) prepare!
 With that said, this is a long post.
 It’s very factual with a lot of detail, and it’s probably the most useful if you are actually considering checking the Berlin Marathon (one of the World Majors) off your marathon-to-do list.

 I also recognize that there is some negative feedback in my recap, but I want you to know that I still really enjoyed my overall Berlin marathon experience.
-However, I have to be honest in my review about the things that I would say about any other marathon.

 Traveling for an International Marathon/Dealing with Jet Lag: